irhesri/ProjectEuler/README.md

 ## Problem 11: Largest product in a grid <sup>[Easy]</sup>
 Find the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in a given grid.

+## Problem 12: Highly divisible triangular number <sup>[Easy]</sup>
+Find the first triangular number with over a given number of divisors.